argavi1/Automationpractice.com-Testing/README.md

-# This Repository contain SignIn & SignUp Scenario Testing and Bug Bug Testing on website at automationpractice.com
+# This Repository contain SignIn & SignUp Scenario Testing and Bug Testing on website at automationpractice.com